 The name of this monument, located in the northern part of the Chihuahuan Deserts, sums it up!
 Completely pristine and beautiful white sands.

-The unique landscape, dominated by white sand dunes, can be explored by walking on the Interdune Boardwalk or the Dune Life Nature Trail.
+The unique landscape, dominated by white dunes, can be explored by walking on the Interdune Boardwalk or the Dune Life Nature Trail.
 This rare ecosystem is a must-see.

 It really is one of the best places in New Mexico to explore.